MobinZadkamali/The-Traveling-Salesperson-Problem/README.md

 # The-Traveling-Salesperson-Problem
 Implementing a dynamic algorithm for the TSP
-Which is explained in the Fundations of Algorithims by Rechard E.Neapolitan
+Which is explained in the Fundations of Algorithms by Rechard E.Neapolitan.